 Program 2.3.2 initiates a creative branding and marketing campaign spearheaded either by the County, the established Property and Business Improvement District, or other local group (such as the Cherryland Association) and coordinated with the Eden Area Chamber of Commerce.
-A creative branding and marketing campaign could include improving signage for local businesses along the main freeways and promotion of businesses at local events.
+A creative branding and marketing campaign could include improving signage for local businesses along the main freeways, re-naming E.14th/Mission Blvd, marketing "downtown Ashland" and/or "downtown Cherryland", working with business owners to develop marketing materials and branding concepts, and promotion of businesses at local events, among other options as determined through public outreach and participation.